Epidemic models with digital and manual contact tracing: Approximation of the initial phase in a large community with digital tracing only

-Next, we derive the expressions for the elements $m_{ij}$ as follows.
-We note that the dynamics of app-using components (type 1) works similarly to the "to-be-reported components" studied in \cite{zhang_analysing_2021}, \textit{except} that here an app-using component can not infect a new component, because infected app-users will belong to the same component.
+To get an explicit expression of $R_{D}$, we derive the elements $m_{ij}$ as follows.
+First, we note that the app-using components (type 1) cannot give birth to new app-using components since app-users infected by an app-using component will belong to the same component.
 Consequently, we have that

-The group of non-app-users will never be reached by digital tracing and thus spread the infection simply like in a general epidemic without any contact tracing.
+As for non-app users, they will never be reached by digital tracing and thus spread the infection like in the epidemic without any contact tracing.
 That is, each infectious non-app-user infects non-app-users at rate $\beta(1-\pi)$ and app-users at rate $\beta\pi$, where the infectious periods of non-app-users are independent and identically exponentially distributed with intensity ($\delta+\gamma$).
-Hence, the number of app-using component (type 1) and non-app-users (type 2) infected by one typical non-app-user are \textit{geometrically} distributed with mean
+Hence, the number of app-using components (type 1) and non-app-users (type 2) infected by one typical non-app-user is geometrically distributed with support $\{0,1,2,...\}$ and mean

 and